Award

 Additional funding:

-The Learning Support Fund offers students additional support while studying for their degree.
+The Learning Support Fund also offers students additional support while studying for their degree.
 This includes:

 • Additional travel and accommodation costs to clinical placements over their normal daily travel costs